kufre19/blink/README.md

-# TBDex Wallet: Blink
+# Blink TBDex Wallet: Blink

 ## Overview
-TBDex Wallet: Blink is a minimalist, user-friendly wallet application built on the tbDEX protocol for the Africa Bitcoin Conference Hackathon.
-Our MVP focuses on providing seamless currency conversion and fast cross-border payments without the need for users to hold balances in the wallet.
+TBDex Wallet: Blink is a minimalist, user-friendly wallet application built on the tbDEX protocol, our web5 wallet application focuses on providing seamless currency conversion and fast cross-border payments, including the management of their business finace through invoice management.

 ## Key Features
 1. Quick Sign Up / Sign In: Streamlined user onboarding with secure authentication and DID creation.